SPchalil/TicTacToe2/README.md

 This project is a second version of the Tic-Tac-Toe game developed as part of learning and practicing Javascript as well as implementing modern Javascript notations (ESX).
 The project makes use of the two dimensional array, that simplified the implemention of game logic.
-Also, to make the game environment more attracting for kids to play, the game board is made more colourful using CSS styling.
+Also, in order to make the game environment more attracting for kids to play, the game board is made more colourful using CSS styling.

 ![tictactoe](https://user-images.githubusercontent.com/74065235/109541082-f099d680-7a9d-11eb-8ac7-9aec4e984bd3.png)